-Work-life balance as a Business Development Executive is a term used for the idea that an individual needs time for both work and other aspects of life (personal interests, family and leisure activities).
+Work-life balance as a Human Resource HR Tools is a term used for the idea that an individual needs time for both work and other aspects of life (personal interests, family and leisure activities).

 Our schedules are getting busier than ever before, which often causes our work or our personal lives to suffer.
-The compounding stress of Business Development Executive from never-ending workday is damaging.
+The compounding stress of Human Resource HR Tools from never-ending workday is damaging.
 It can hurt relationships, health and overall happiness.

 The best work-life balance is different for each of us because we all have different lives and different priorities.
 Work-life balance doesn’t mean an equal balance.
 There is no perfect balance you should be striving for.
 At the core of work-life balance is meaningful daily Achievement and Enjoyment.

 When employees feel a greater sense of control and ownership over their own lives, they tend to have better relationship with management and tend to feel more motivated and less stressed out at work, which in turn increases company productivity and reduces conflicts.